pwlgrzs/Mikrotik-Blacklist/README.md

 - blacklist.de (all.txt)
 - Feodo

 and reformat it to allow automatic import to MT routers.
+This is automated process so if you see errors in the final list open an issue please.

 ## How to run this on MT
-Run following to your MT device with not less that 7d schedule:
+Run following to your MT device with not less that 7d schedule (it's not updated more frequently anyway):

 Download script:
 `/tool fetch url="https://raw.githubusercontent.com/pwlgrzs/Mikrotik-Blacklist/master/blacklist.rsc" mode=https`